Steve Sabella: Archaeology

-Exile, the Palestinian experience & the colonization of the imagination
+Exile, the Palestinian experience and the colonization of the imagination

 Critics of Sabella's work have often noted and discussed the themes of exile and the Palestinian experience.
 Artworks like Settlement - Six Israelis & One Palestinian and 38 Days of Re-Collection bear more explicit connotations of Sabella's birthplace in their content and media, but the themes of diaspora and occupation are also suggested by the titles of his series such as In Exile and Independence.

 In 2014 Sabella stated, "All we need is the imagination to find who we are and what we are searching for.
 It is the responsibility of the individual to stand up and free him or herself from the new form of colonization that people are affected by yet are unaware of, the colonization of the imagination.
 Palestinians do not need the UN, the EU, the United States or any other country in the world, and especially not Israel, to declare to them that they are free.
 We are all born free.
 Every Palestinian should wake up today and say –– I am a free person."

 In the artist's monograph, Hubertus von Amelunxen wrote, ”Steve Sabella is a Palestinian, born in Jerusalem in 1975 … Although he still has the privilege of being able to return, he chose exile, and art teaches him to grasp exile in its distorting and destructive consequences, which leads to an existence that is marked by a driven search and borders on disintegration.
 His art is an art of understanding; it is poetic and suppresses neither expulsion nor salvation.
 It keeps to the path and forms a bridge — it is the bridge.”